 - Or beyond the recent swing high/low

-Step 6: Set profit target at VWAP
+Step 6: Set exit area at VWAP

 - Target 1: VWAP (mean reversion)